investment-ml/investment/README.rst

    # Note: A Chrome browser driver must also be installed on your computer first
    # see https://pypi.org/project/selenium/

-   $ python -c "from investment import gui; gui.main()" # after installation, execute the app within the virtual environment
+   $ python -m investment      # after installation, execute the app within the virtual environment

 Sample Screenshot